 Ensuring access to high quality school education for the children of the poor

-State intervention in the licensing of schools, colleges, universities and research institutes has resulted in abominable decline in educational standards.
+We are committed to putting the needs of students before the special interests of unions when approaching elementary and secondary education reform.
+As a general rule, state intervention in the licensing of schools, colleges, universities and research institutes has resulted in abominable decline in educational standards.
 The product of these institutions is unemployable except by the socialist public sector organizations.
-Students enroll themselves to official institutions of education as places for extracurricular activities and go to the numerous tuition classes to prepare the best they can for examinations.
+Students enrol themselves to official institutions of education as places for extracurricular activities and go to the numerous tuition classes to prepare the best they can for examinations.
 We will liberate the education system from shackles imposed by government.

 In particular, we believe that children of the poor must be given a reasonable equal opportunity to succeed and achieve their potential through access to high quality education.